nmayorov/minesweeper/README.md

 A classic minesweeper game written with pygame.
+Here is a short [demo](https://youtu.be/gT6FjFHyxF4) with a gameplay.

 Dependencies
 ------------